Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

 For simplicity, we consider the case when $D-1$ excited state are degenerated.
-That is $\Delta_i=\Delta$ for $i\ne 0$.
-Now the Hamiltonian of the quDit system is given as One can calculate the probability of the case of getting heating branches is
+That is $\Delta_i=\Delta$ for all $i\ne 0$.
+Now the Hamiltonian of the quDit system is given as so the probability of attaining heating branches is \begin{footnotesize}